MghalyRmdn/Blanja_Mobile/README.md

 ## Description

-**Blanja** is online shoping that provide transaction and interaction between customer and seller.
+**Blanja** is a e-commerce based on mobile that provide transaction and interaction between customer and seller.

 ## Features